tail-call/kbb/README.md

 ## Bugs

+ - [ ] BUG: Not all controls are visible in paint mode (like Z for zooming)
+ - [ ] BUG: Camera flies away to the corner of the world when you die
+ - [ ] BUG: Life bars are positioned weirdly a lot of times
  - [ ] BUG: Game crashes when saving game if a squad is not empty
  - [ ] BUG: Vision source shape has a L-shaped notch at the left edge
  - [ ] BUG: Friendly units won't fight enemies